Water Billing

 Council owns the mains, the water meter and the pipes connecting these.
 The repair and replacement of these is Council’s responsibility.
 If the meter tap or pipes before the meter is leaking, please contact Council.

 All pipes and fittings after the meter are the property owner’s responsibility to repair and maintain.
 If you have discovered a leak, this should be attended to promptly.
-If you cannot conduct the repair, you should engage a licensed plumber to undertake the repairs for you.
+You should engage a licensed plumber to undertake the repairs for you.

 Please note, any water registered passing through your water meter, and including water lost through leaks, will be charged to your water account.